hikeventures/hikeventures.github.io/_posts/trips/2017-07-13-archipelago-national-park.markdown

 The prices of the restaurant were a bit on the upper range (e.g. broccoli soup for 15 EUR or a "variety of tomatoes" for 10.90 EUR) but the quality was excellent.

 After lunch we went to the Sauna and had a swim in the sea.
-Metsähallitus (local forest organization from the goverment) also meassured the water quality as can be seen below.
+Metsähallitus (local forest organization of the goverment) also meassured the water quality.

 <amp-img src="https://farm5.staticflickr.com/4278/35739470781_b7acd82329_k.jpg" width="2048" height="1357" alt="Metsähallitus Saaristokeskus Korpoström - Archipelago National Park" layout="responsive"></amp-img>